 So what are you to do in order to gain these oral benefits?
-Using a propolis based toothpaste is the easiest and most logical first step.
-You can also consider adding a drop or two of an alcohol free propolis tincture to your toothpaste right before brushing.
+Using a propolis based toothpaste is the easiest and most logical first step, but we've found it very difficult to reliably source a quality propolis toothpaste.
+What I've found as a quick, inexpensive alternative is to add a drop or two of an alcohol free propolis tincture to your toothpaste right before brushing.

 I have found significant benefits brushing my teeth with a propolis based toothpaste (non-fluoride) and simply adding one drop of an alcohol free tincture to my brush once a day.
+I use and recommend the Dutchman's Gold brand.
 I combine this with regular flossing and this has really helped my gums become less sensitive.
 I also haven't had a cavity since I began this protocol, which is interesting considering I no longer use a fluoride based toothpaste and our water filtration system removes any fluoride in our water.

 I also feel there may be some value in taking propolis internally by capsule to support dental health.
 While there are no studies that I am aware of at this time to support my theory, numerous clients and customers have reported success simply taking propolis by capsule.

 †These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.